By Understanding the Truth, I Found the Path to Solve My Angry Temper

 I had always been confused about this and was never able to work it out.
 I really wanted to understand, and so I listened in earnest as Brother Kevin went on with his fellowship.

-Then the brother sent me two passages of God’s words, “At the time Jesus’ work was the redemption of all mankind.
-The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
+Then the brother sent me two passages of God’s words, “At the time, Jesus’ work was the work to redeem all mankind.
+The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer of sin, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
-Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.”
+Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
+Provided you believed, you would never more be of sin.”
 “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
-The majority of men sin in the day only to confess in the evening.
-This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
+The majority of mankind sin in the day only to confess in the evening.
+This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition.”